transition-zero/tz-client/docs/client/node.md

 ---

-In the FEO platform, all data is indexed to a Node.
+In the TransitionZero platform, all data is indexed to a Node.
 Each node represents the geographic centroid of a modelled region.
 Nodes are used to represent useful physical and administrative boundaries and can range from individual physical assets through to entire countries and continents.
-This flexibility allows FEO users to access data at all levels of aggregation via the FEO platform .
+This flexibility allows TransitionZero users to access data at all levels of aggregation via the TransitionZero platform .

 ![OSeMOSYS Global: An open-source, open data global electricity system model generator](../assets/images/node.png) *The image shows how nodes represent the geographic centroid of a modeled region.
 The edges represent where there is interconnection between the nodes.
 Source: OSeMOSYS Global: An open-source, open data global electricity system model generator*